VincentMasselis/TPMS-advanced/CONTRIBUTING.md

 Run `git@github.com:VincentMasselis/TPMS-advanced.git` on your machine then `./gradlew build`.
 You don't need the secrets keys to run this project, the gradle configuration works without them.

-## Release
+## Release in beta

 The preferred way to release is by pushing a commit into the `main` branch.
+That will trigger [this workflow](.github/workflows/main.yml) which calls the gradle tasks `createGithubReleaseNormalRelease` and  `publishToPlayStoreBetaNormalRelease`.

+- `createGithubReleaseNormalRelease` Tags the current commit with the version code and it will create a beta github release
-That will trigger [this workflow](.github/workflows/main.yml) which calls the gradle task `tagCommitAndPublishToBetaNormalRelease`. `tagCommitAndPublishToBetaNormalRelease` creates a signed and minified aab, sent it automatically to the play store and publish it into the __beta channel__.
+- `publishToPlayStoreBetaNormalRelease` Create a signed and minified aab, sent it automatically to the play store and publish it into the __beta channel__.

+## Promote in production

 To promote this release to the __production channel__ you must push a tag with the string `production` on the specified commit.
-This calls `promoteToMainNormalRelease` and it will automatically updates the screenshots on the Play Store listing.
+This calls the task `promoteGithubReleaseNormalRelease`, `updatePlayStoreScreenshotsNormalRelease` and `promoteToPlayStoreProductionNormalRelease`.

+- `promoteGithubReleaseNormalRelease` Updates the github release listed to the "production" status.
+- `updatePlayStoreScreenshotsNormalRelease` Takes screenshots of the app and push them to the play store listings.
+- `promoteToPlayStoreProductionNormalRelease` Promotes the release from the beta channel to the __production__.